 When you think of OSHA compliance, hazard communication (HazCom) may not be the first thing that comes to mind.
-That may be why it was the second most commonly cited OSHA violation in 2017.
+That may be why it was the fifth most commonly cited OSHA violation in 2021.
 Employers don’t often prioritize HazCom, simply because they are not familiar with the standard or they are focused on more visible workplace hazards.

 One big reason employers struggle is that the OSHA Hazard Communication Standard may feel like a moving target.
 In 2012, OSHA aligned its standard with the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS), and future updates are expected.
 OSHA has expressed its intention to update HazCom 2012 to align with the UN’s latest version of GHS, which is revised every two years.

-“The OSHA Hazard Communication Standard is one of the most important occupational safety standards because it ensures chemical safety in the workplace,” says Joan Brown, an Industrial Hygienist at Pinnacol.
+“The OSHA Hazard Communication Standard is one of the most important occupational safety standards because it ensures chemical safety in the workplace,” says Joan Brown, Industrial Hygiene Manager at Pinnacol.
 “The standard provides employees with the right to know and understand the hazards associated with the chemicals they use, and how to work with them safely.”

 Learning about and staying up to date on the latest standard will help employers when developing a HazCom program or updating an existing one.

 “A HazCom program describes how your organization will meet the provisions for labeling, safety data sheets and employee training.
 The program should also include a list of all hazardous chemicals in the workplace, how the employer will inform employees of the hazards of non-routine tasks and the hazards associated with chemicals contained in unlabeled pipes in their work areas,” says Brown.
 “The program must also be available, upon request, to employees.”

 According to OSHA, employers can implement an effective HazCom program by following these six steps: